Winter in the Berkshires

 Day Three

-After another delicious breakfast at the Guest House, plan to head into Williamstown or nearby North Adams for some world class art, including the Clark Museum and Mass MoCA.
+After another delicious breakfast at The Guest House, plan to head into Williamstown or nearby North Adams for some world-class art, including the Clark Museum and Mass MoCA.

 If you are ready to venture further south, don’t miss Winterlights at Naumkeag, a dazzling display of holiday lights and experiences.